 California Foreclosure Process Timeline

 In California, home loans are usually secured by a legal document called a “deed of trust” that permits the lender to reclaim the property if the borrower defaults on the loan.
-This means that when homeowners fall behind on their mortgage payments, lenders can take possession of their property and sell them through a process known as foreclosure.
+This means if a homeowner falls behind on their mortgage payments, lenders can take possession of their property and sell it through a process known as foreclosure.

 How Long Does It Take To Foreclose on a Property in California?